 SSL Certificates can do a lot of useful things to your website.
-Besides encrypting your visitors’ sensitive information, they also boost your SEO rankings, increase reputation and offer a higher level of trust.
+Besides encrypting your visitors’ sensitive information, they also increase your reputation and offer a higher level of trust.

 Unfortunately, they aren’t a super software akin to Superman who can secure a website from all the existing threats.